thangacodes/python-scripts/boto3_scripts/s3_dynamodb/readme.md

 # Another method is:

-We can architect your current local workflow using AWS Lambda and Step Functions to automate and orchestrate the entire process in a cloud-native, serverless way.
+We can architect the entire workflow using AWS Lambda and Step Functions to automate and orchestrate the process in a cloud-native, serverless way.

 Step Function Workflow: